zzy1127/DataFlow-Doc/docs/en/notes/guide/domain_specific_operators/reasoning_operators.md

 Strong reasoning operators are a specialized collection of operators designed for mathematical reasoning and problem-solving tasks.
 They are primarily divided into two categories: **Data Generation Operators (Generators)** and **Processing Operators (Processors)**.
 These operators can handle complex mathematical reasoning tasks, including answer generation, verification, filtering, and formatting, while supporting various mathematical representation formats.

+The types of open-source operators are quite limited.
+To achieve better data processing quality and fill the gaps in data synthesis and processing methods not covered by open-source solutions, we have carefully designed and independently developed a new set of operators, which are marked with the 🌟 symbol.

 ## Data Generation Operators

 Data generators are primarily responsible for generating various types of reasoning-related data, including answer generation, question generation, and more.